How to complete an Estimate of Benefits Form

 Section 5 - Authorisation

 Please input the name and contact details of the person completing the form.
-The form should only be completed by a person on the authorised signature list.
+The form should only be completed by a person on your authorised signature list.